Union City is Transitioning to District-Based Councilmember Elections

 The City Council meets on the second and fourth Tuesday of each month and receive compensation in the amount set by Union City Municipal Code Section 2.04.400.
 In addition to regularly scheduled Council meetings, Council members will generally spend time reviewing material in preparation for the meetings, attend additional meetings as required, and may be required to travel.

-To be eligible to run for City Council, a person must be a registered voter in the City of Union City at the time nomination papers are issued (Elections Code 201).
+To be eligible to run for City Council, a person must be a registered voter in the City of Union City at the time nomination papers are issued (Elections Code 201) and provide verification to the City Clerk.
 Nomination papers are issued between 113 and 88 days prior to the election (E -113-88).
 In order to qualify as a registered voter in Union City you must be:

 - A U.S. Citizen